SECTION 1. Chapter 112 of the General Laws is hereby amended by adding the following 20 sections:-

 Section 260.
 Nothing in sections 259 through 277 inclusive, shall limit or regulate the practice of a licensed physician, certified nurse-midwife, or licensed basic or advanced emergency medical technician.
 The practice of midwifery shall not constitute the practice of medicine, certified nurse-midwifery, or emergency medical care to the extent that a midwife advises, attends, or assists a woman during pregnancy, labor, natural childbirth, or the postpartum period.

 Section 261. (a) The board of registration in medicine shall form a committee on midwifery.
-Committee members shall be appointed as follows: 8 members shall be appointed by the governor, 5 of whom shall be midwives who possess a valid Certified Professional Midwife credential from the North American Registry of Midwives; 1 of whom shall be a licensed physician who is an obstetrician certified by the American Congress of Obstetrics and Gynecology and who has been actively involved with the practice of midwifery for at least 2 years, 1 of whom shall be a certified nurse-midwife chosen from a list of nominees provided by the Massachusetts Chapter of the American College of Nurse-Midwives who has worked in an out of hospital setting, and 1 of whom shall be from the general public who has been a consumer of certified professional midwifery services and who shall not be engaged in or have a financial interest in the delivery of health services; 1 member shall be appointed by the board.
+Committee members shall be appointed as follows: 8 members shall be appointed by the governor, 5 of whom shall be midwives who possess a valid Certified Professional Midwife credential from the North American Registry of Midwives; 1 of whom shall be a licensed physician who is an obstetrician certified by the American Congress of Obstetrics and Gynecology and who has been actively involved with the practice of midwifery for at least 2 years, 1 of whom shall be a certified nurse-midwife chosen from a list of nominees provided by the Massachusetts Chapter of the American College of Nurse-Midwives who has worked in an out of hospital setting, and 1 of whom shall be from the general public who shall not be engaged in or have a financial interest in the delivery of health services; 1 member shall be appointed by the board.

 (b) Members of the committee shall be appointed for a term of 3 years, except that of the members of the first committee, 4 members shall be appointed for terms of 3 years, and 3 members shall be appointed for terms of 2 years.
 No member may be appointed to more than 2 consecutive full terms, provided, however, that a member appointed for less than a full term may serve 2 full terms in addition to such of a part of a full term, and a former member shall again be eligible for appointment after a lapse of 1 or more years.